petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 1. Assign the role to the user collection: *Message Boards Administrators &rarr; Message Boards Admin Role.*
 1. Assign users to the user collection: *Jane Slaughter &rarr; Message Boards Administrators.*

-The conceptual diagram below shows how the user inherits the necessary permissions in Liferay DXP's roles and permissions system.
-Only one fully-wired role assignment is displayed here (for the user who becomes a Message Boards Administrator), but you can see how drawing new arrows would link the user with permissions via other user collections and role assignments.
+The conceptual diagram below shows how the user inherits the necessary permissions in Liferay's roles and permissions system.
+Only one fully-wired role assignment appears here (for the user who becomes a Message Boards Administrator), but you can see how drawing new arrows would link the user with permissions via other user collections and role assignments.

 ![Roles exist to link permissions efficiently with users.](./understanding-roles-and-permissions/images/02.png)